MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

-# Deactivate or reactivate a guide in Dynamics 365 Guides (admins)
+# Deactivate, reactivate, or delete a guide in Dynamics 365 Guides (admins)

 If [a guide has been deactivated](pc-app-deactivate-guide.md), you can reactivate it if you're an administrator.
 When you reactivate a guide, it will be immediately available for authors to open in the PC app.
 You can also permanently delete a guide if you're sure you no longer